 However, when it comes to conversion-focused design, Architect wins straight away.

-Of course, the Elementor Pro offers some marketing based elements like star rating reviews, countdown widgets etc, Thrive Architect offers a whole new level of elements for better leads and conversions when combined with most compatible themes.
+Of course, the Elementor Pro offers some marketing based elements like star rating reviews, countdown widgets, etc, Thrive Architect offers a whole new level of elements for better leads and conversions.

 Architect elements offer more control over how to show the elements or widgets, control whether to display between devices, deeper options to edit countdowns, conversion tested repository of CTA buttons, content boxes, guarantee boxes, dynamically animated headlines, content reveals options and more.

-Architect comes with an A/B page testing through Optimize while Elementor doesn't have an option for A/B testing which is a huge drawback if you're conversion focused marketer out there.
+The architect comes with an A/B page testing while Elementor doesn't have an option for A/B testing which is a huge drawback if you're conversion focused marketer out there.

-If you're a marketer, Architect is going to help you more than Elementor.
+If you're a marketer, the Architect is going to help you more than Elementor.

-Apart from it, there are a lot of usability things where Architect goes well.
-Since there is a long list, I' presenting you some of them.
+Apart from it, there are a lot of usability things where the Architect goes well.
+Since there is a long list, I' presenting you with some of them.

 Pinned Elements.
 Due to the presence of a lot of elements, Thrive added pinned elements where you can pin your most favorite one and use it at one click but when with Elementor, all you need to scroll further or type the element name to add it in the workspace.